Lilac Nature Connection

 Lauren Mohn

 Lauren grew up in Rochester, then lived and worked in Massachusetts, Guatemala, Wisconsin, Peru, and Pennsylvania, before coming back home.
 Farmers, children, skunk cabbage, and many others have taught her that the future depends on our emotional connection to the natural world.
+She has a PhD in botany and is a Certified Nature and Forest Therapy Guide through the ANFT.

 Elio Lewis